Church of the Third Order of the Holy Trinity: The Trinity community

 The Trinity community is a civil society group that provides assistance to the homeless population that live around the Historic Center of Salvador.
 Founded by the Catholic monk Henrique Peregrino, it refuses the label of non-governmental organization, considering that its philosophy and action differ from the NGO philosophy.
 There are 45 permanent residents in the church grounds, in addition to 50–60 homeless people which attend ecumenical cults and banquets held each Thursday.
 The food is prepared by the residents and the maintenance and cleaning of the spaces is made by everyone.
 Although it mostly caters to adults, the Trinity community maintains a project aimed specifically at young people.
 This project is run by a team formed by seven educators and two therapists, treating on average 50 to 60 children per day, performing a total of 1,200 consultations per month.

 The community aims to overcome the homelessness of its members by adopting a five-step program.
-The first step is that of food: it is about feeding, sharing the meal and participating in its preparation, putting and end in the begging for food.
+The first step is that of food: it is about feeding, sharing the meal and participating in its preparation, putting an end to the begging for food.
 The second step concerns the reception of newcomers, regardless of their situation – they may be either guests or new members of the Community.
 The third step is caring: regularizing the documentation of the homeless and/or restoring their health.
 The fourth step involves gaining independence through income generation: the community members produce sacred art and grow flowers and fruits for sale; they collect cardboard to sell for recycling; and sell the Aurora da Rua newspaper, which they write themselves.
 There are also cases in which members of the Trinity community gain access to a formal job through covenants that Peregrino maintains with private companies.
 The fifth and final step is gaining access to housing, and it represents an end with the homelessness situation.